MahmouddSalama/MahmouddSalama/README.md

 ###  My name is Mahmoud
 #### Student At FCIS in CS department
 Welcome to my profile.
 I would like to welcome you.
 My name is Mahmoud Salama Mohamed Abdel Rahman.
 I am a student at the faculty of computer science in ain shams university in the Department of Computer Science.
-I study machine learning and deep learning from the Deep learning.AI platform, and I study data science from the platform udmy from the data science 360 ​​course.
+I study machine learning and deep learning from the Deep learning.AI platform, and I study data science from the platform udmy from the data science 360 , i learning now NLP and cloud computing for machine learning ​​course.
 I have been working as a software engineer and have been working as a freelancer in mobile development for two years.
 I aspire to be a ML engineer,and Data scientist
 ,I also aspire to get training in a company in the field of ML, deep learning and data science.
 I work as a mobile developer by flutter frameWork
 I worked as a trainer at MSP flutter commity and as a freelance developer as a flutter developer

-Skills: Machine Learning / Deep  Learning / flutter / problem solving / Mathematics /teaching
+Skills: Machine Learning / Deep  Learning / flutter / problem solving / Mathematics / teaching / NLP /

 - 🔭 I’m currently working on FCIS
 - 📫 How to reach me: mahmoud.salama.gado@gmail.com